KUMIKO MAKING WOODWORKING WORKSHOP

 Our 2-day kumiko workshop instructs students in the techniques, tools and jigs involved in accurately making kumiko.
 Participants will learn to make the exacting cuts required to create traditional patterns such as the hemp-leaf (asa no ha) and the four-leaf pattern (yotsuba izutsu tsugi), both shown here and frequently used in shoji making.
 The course provides an excellent foundation for creating additional patterns at home and for future PFW classes that will use kumiko as a decorative technique.

-To make kumiko with the needed accuracy requires special jigs to achieve the precise angles, so PFW will supply each student with the 4 needed angle jigs (using both ends of two jigs), and this cost is included in the course fee.
+To make kumiko with the needed accuracy requires special jigs to achieve the precise angles, so PFW will supply each student with the needed jigs.
+These jigs will be made available for sale.